Vedbar/DNA-seq_Genome_Assembly/README.md

    - The final step is to annotate possible genes in your assembled genome.

 2. **Find Open Reading Frames (ORFs)**
    - Use [NCBI's ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/) to identify open reading frames (ORFs).
+An ORF is a sequence of DNA that has the potential to code for a protein.
    - Open the `spades_output/scaffolds.fasta` file and copy the sequence of only the **first contig**.
    - Paste the sequence into ORFfinder and submit it with the default settings.